ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 T-wave changes are notoriously misinterpreted, particularly inverted T-waves.
 Below follows a discussion which aims to clarify some of the common misunderstandings.
 All T-waves are illustrated in Figure 18.

 Positive T-waves are rarely higher than 6 mm in the limb leads (typically highest in lead II).
 In the chest leads the amplitude is highest in V2–V3, where it may occasionally reach 10 mm in men and 8 mm in women.
 Usually, though, the amplitude in V2–V3 is around 6 mm and 3 mm in men and women, respectively.
 T-waves that are higher than 10 mm and 8 mm, in men and women, respectively, should be considered abnormal.
-A common cause of abnormally large T-waves is hyperkalemia, which results in high, pointed and asymmetric T-waves.
+A common cause of abnormally large T-waves is hyperkalemia, which results in high, pointed and slightly asymmetric T-waves.
 These must be differentiated from hyperacute T-waves seen in the very early phase of myocardial ischemia.
 Hyperacute T-waves are broad-based, high and symmetric.
 Their duration is short; they typically disappear within minutes after a total occlusion in a coronary artery occurs (then, of course, the ST segment will be elevated).

 T-wave inversion (inverted / negative T-waves)